-While peonies can handle short periods of drought once their roots are established, they will need regular watering during their first year.
+While peonies can handle short periods of drought once their roots are established (peony roots can also freeze in winter), they will need regular watering during their first year.
 Aim to water your peony a few times a week during the summer.

 You should also ensure your peony has access to enough sun.
 Most varieties require at least five hours of light each day to thrive.

 If you’d like to grow peonies in California, start by researching your hardiness zone.
 You can then choose a suitable peony variety and provide great care.